kurtosis-tech/kurtosis/docs/docs/cli-reference/index.md

 ```

 #### cli-log-level
-This flag sets the level that kurtosis cli will log at - by default it only logs `info` level to the cli.
-Thesea are all the levels supported by kurtosis -
+This flag sets the level of details that the Kurtosis CLI will print logs with - by default it only logs `info` level logs to the CLI.
+The following other log levels are supported by Kurtosis -
 ```panic|fatal|error|warning|info|debug|trace```.
 For example, logs with error level can be printed using the command below:-

 ```